-Despite a torrential rainstorm, ARCO alumni gathered at Fratelli’s in Houston November 7.
+Update: Little did ARCO Alums in Houston know when they braved a torrential rainstorm November 7, how special this gathering at Fratelli’s was.
+As we enjoy the summer, we recognize how 2020 is not a year for get togethers.
 We had fun asking when each attendee joined Advancial Federal Credit Union.
 Bob Langley joined in 1973, but Lawrence McNiel who joined in 1965 took the prize!
 Bob Casady and Sandra McNiel won the raffle prizes generously provided by Advancial.

 In anticipation of the happy hour, we reached out to members who listed Houston as their residence.
 Following are some updates from the happy hour and from the emails we were sent.
 If you have an update, send us an email at firstname.lastname@example.org

 Susan Alonso shared that “As fate would have it, my son returned the favor of me getting him an internship at W&T offshore by getting me a job with the company he is working for!
 I have been consulting for Cantium LLC for the last year.

 My son got me a job with the company he is working for - Susan Alonso

 In other news in the industry, Chris Alonzo is Subsurface Manager with Surge Energy, Vincent Caldarera is working deepwater facilities for Equinor (formerly Statoil) in Houston, Jim Ciarrocchi is consulting, John Gillespie works for Sierra Hamilton as a consultant to Chevron, Jim Sikes and Johnny Rau are both at Hilcorp and Deborah Richardson is a landman at ConocoPhillips working the Eagle Ford Shale.
 Jeremy Greene shared that “We are still growing our private E&P. We now have 22 employees and operations in Oklahoma and North Dakota.”

 Mark Casady is living in Houston and seeking new opportunities.